kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 An array of values that will be displayed instead of the bound value.
 Each item in the array must have a `text` and `value` fields.

-Useful to display user-friendly text instead of database values.
+> Use the `values` option to display user-friendly text instead of database values.

 #### Example - specify column values